nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 647
 00:39:51,202 --> 00:39:55,542
-[SPEAKER_05]: I'd like to first just start off with, you know, that list Adam you mentioned
+[SPEAKER_05]: Great.
+I'd like to first just start off with, you know, that list Adam you mentioned

 648
 00:39:55,522 --> 00:39:59,406